Apocalypse: Save Us

 Apocalypse: Save Us is the second Korean studio album by South Korean girl group Dreamcatcher.
 It was released on April 12, 2022, by Dreamcatcher Company, and distributed by Sony Music.
 Apocalypse: Save Us features fourteen tracks including the lead single "Maison", as well as seven solo songs, and is available in "S", "A", "V", "E" versions and a jewel case version.

 This album is the start of Dreamcatcher's new Apocalypse series after the conclusion of the previous series Dystopia.
 Commercially, the album sold over 136,239 copies.
-The group also collected their first music show win of their career with "Maison" on MBC M's Show Champion., The album also generally received favorable reviews by the critics.
+The group also collected their first music show win of their career with "Maison" on MBC M's Show Champion.
+The album received generally favorable reviews by the critics.

 Background and release

 On March 24, 2022, Dreamcatcher released the mystery code teaser for their upcoming April comeback.
-The group’s Mystery Code teasers signal the start of a new era as they gear up for a return.
+The group's Mystery Code teasers signal the start of a new era as they gear up for a return.
 It was later revealed that Dreamcatcher will be making their return on April 12.

 Official teasers for the album were first released on March 28, starting with a track list, followed by individual and group concept photos, a highlight medley, a dance preview, a story preview and a music video teaser.
 The album and the music video for the album were released on April 12, 2022.
 The group commemorated the release by hosting a special mini-concert in Korea, which was also available as an online stream for international fans.
 A world tour titled 2022 Dreamcatcher World Tour [Apocalypse: Save Us] associated with the album was announced on April 27, 2022, initially featuring eight shows in the United States.
 Two more dates for the tour (Mexico City and a second show in Los Angeles) were announced on June 14, 2022.